vonsim/vonsim/README.md

 As of `2019/11/4`, all of the MSX88 instruction set is supported except for:
 * DUP definitions
-* IN and OUT instructions

 ## Roadmap

-The project has finished its beta milestone.
-There are two more planed [milestones](https://github.com/vonsim/vonsim/milestones).
+The project has finished its beta and devices milestones.
+There is one more milestone planned [milestones](https://github.com/vonsim/vonsim/milestones).
 We have no deadlines set:

 1. **Beta version (finished)**: A fully working compiler/simulator (*without* support for devices or interruptions), with batch or instruction-by-instruction execution, and inspection of the program state.
-2. **Devices (current)**: Adds support for communication with devices as per the MSX88 specification, as well as using both software and hardware interrupts.
+2. **Devices (finished)**: Adds support for communication with devices as per the MSX88 specification, as well as using both software and hardware interrupts.
 3. **Polish**: Adds bells and whistles so that learning and programming is easier
   * Explanation of instruction semantics
   * Highlightning of instructions in memory, explanation of their encoding